 3. The Right Version

 As previously mentioned, using the subscription payment model allows you to always have the most up-to-date versions of your services.
-For example, if you have invested in Office 365 you will always have the latest version of Office, no matter when your subscription started.
+For example, if you have invested in Microsoft 365 you will always have the latest version of Office, no matter when your subscription started.
 If all your applications are the same version across your business it makes so much easier for everyone.

 Cloud computing will enable your team to be able to work together in new ways and often much more efficiently.
-New applications like Planner and Teams in Office 365 or tools like Slack and Trello help to make spaces for your team to work together online.
+New applications like Planner and Teams in Microsoft 365 or tools like Slack and Trello help to make spaces for your team to work together online.
 Distance no longer gets in the way of people working together to do great things.
-In Office 365 you can even work on a document at the same time as a colleague even if you’re 100 miles away from one another.
+In Microsoft 365 you can even work on a document at the same time as a colleague even if you’re 100 miles away from one another.

 The tools that have been made available via Cloud computing add the benefit of improved communication in your business.
-If you’re using services like Office 365 then you will have access to video chat, instant messaging and virtual working tools.
+If you’re using services like Microsoft 365 then you will have access to video chat, instant messaging and virtual working tools.
 With services like WhatsApp and Facebook becoming second nature for our teams outside of work, there needs to be a business equivalent that maintains professionalism while also allowing for modern forms of communication.
 The great thing about using additional communications tools is that in a lot of cases they bring efficiency.
 We have all been in a physical meeting that has spilled from one hour into two because of people going off topic.
 Conducting meetings online tends to stop this from happening and keeps teams focused on the topic at hand.

 There’s a myth that the Cloud is not safe or secure.
 The Cloud can be a lot more secure than having your technology on-premises.
 Think about the physical security currently protecting your server in your building right now.
 There might be a locked cabinet, a locked door and maybe some CCTV.
 If you choose to put your servers in the Cloud through an Infrastructure as a Service option then you will have the benefit of the Cloud provider’s security.